bgrahamwpb/Sports_Analytics_Projects/README.md

 **Prerequisites**
-Python 3.x
+-Python 3.x

-Jupyter Notebook
+-Jupyter Notebook

-pandas
+-pandas

-numpy
+-numpy

-matplotlib
+-matplotlib

-seaborn
+-seaborn

-scikit-learn
+-scikit-learn

 **Usage**

 Ensure you have Python and Jupyter Notebook installed.

 Run the script swing_probability_analysis.py to preprocess the data and train the model.

 Open swing_probability_analysis.ipynb to explore the analysis and visualizations.

 **Methodology**